 Tips for Interior Painting

-It is not well known that at approximately 80% of painting work is preparation and planning.
-Therefore, it is important to prepare the area with sanding, caulking, dusting, cleaning, and putty work before any paint is put on.
-When preparing the painting site it is important to tape and mask off the areas that you don’t want paint on.
+It’s important to understand that approximately 80% of painting work is preparation and planning.
+Therefore, be sure to prepare the area with sanding, caulking, dusting, cleaning, and putty work before any paint is applied.
+When preparing the painting site, it is important to tape and mask off the areas that you don’t want paint on.
 This adds protection for the rest of your home and gives the painted area a nice and clean finished edge.

-It sounds simple enough, but the proper paint needs to be used in the right places and the correct color and finish on the walls or ceilings.
+It sounds simple enough, but the proper paint needs to be used in the right places, and the correct color and finish on the walls or ceilings.
 Although it seems a silly warning, it actually happens quite a bit and brings costly and time-consuming mistakes if done incorrectly.
-It can be a simple as the right colors in the right rooms or as complex as using the correct oil based paint or water based paint.
-Also products like epoxy paint needs to be have to be pre-mixed with a catalyst before being applied.
+It can be as simple as the right colors in the right rooms, or as complex as using the correct oil based paint or water based paint.
+Also, products like epoxy paint have to be pre-mixed with a catalyst before being applied.

 Once you have all your paint applied, which will take several coats and trips to finish a project, you will have to clean all your tools.
-This is another step in the process that people also seem to forget.
-Using the best brushes and rollers can be costly expenditures and it’s important to clean them thoroughly right away correctly to be able to re-use them.
+This is another step in the process that people seem to forget.
+Using the best brushes and rollers can be costly expenditures, and it’s important to clean them thoroughly right away in the correct manner, to be able to re-use them.
 Quality brushes are not meant to be disposed.

 Choosing a Professional Interior Painter

-A professional painter also has the tools and necessary supplies like drop clothes, ladders, brushes, rollers, paint guns and all the small supplies you may overlook until your are in the middle of a project.
+A professional painter also has the tools and necessary supplies like drop clothes, ladders, brushes, rollers, paint guns, and all the small supplies you may overlook until you are in the middle of a project.
 They have the proficiency to know what it will take to start and finish a painting project.
-Having a licensed professional to coordinate a large painting project will prevent any extra costs or time delays due to mistakes or miss ordering of materials.
+Having a licensed professional to coordinate a large painting project will prevent any extra costs or time delays due to mistakes or misordering of materials.